Virginia Institute of Marine Science

 sediment transport, water quality

 Zhang, Y. J., Wang, H. V., Ye, F., & Wang, Z. (2017) Assessment of Hydrodynamic and Water Quality Impacts for Channel Deepening in the Thimble Shoals, Norfolk Harbor, and Elizabeth River Channels : Final report on the “hydrodynamic modeling”.
 Special report in applied marine science and ocean engineering ; no. 455..
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5GM8Z
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5GM8Z